strimzi/strimzi.github.io/_posts/2019-11-01-deploying-debezium-with-kafkaconnector-resource.md

 }
 ```

-The `schema` object is just describing the schema of the rest of the event.
+The `schema` object is describing the schema of the actual event payload.

-What's more interesting for this post is the `payload`.
+What's more interesting for this post is the `payload` itself.
 Working backwards we have:
-* `ts_ms` is the timestamp of when change happened.,
+* `ts_ms` is the timestamp of when the change happened
 * `op` tells us this was an `u`pdate (an insert would be `c` and a delete would be `d`)
 * the `source` which tells us exactly which table of which database in which server got changed.
 * `before` and `after` are pretty self-explanatory, describing the row before and after the update.